universero/Fcache/README.md

 To solve it, we can use virtual node(a real nodes correspond to multiple virtual node) to balance the load of different nodes.

+## Get cache from Distribute Node

+When a key missed, cache will try to load it from data source before, now in this part (code/4), it will try to load from other distribute node first;

+## single flight

+If a key is required concurrently, there will be lost of requests send to other peer to find the same key.
+However, in fact, we only need to send only one request to sever all the key required.
+So we use the single flight to do that multiple access to a key in a short time and only one request to other peer;

+## TODO

+Now only the response use the proto, but the request is still based on the http.
+May can change it to pure proto and rpc;
+Also after learning distribute system, maybe can optimize and improve the whole project;